ibansadowski/angela/On SP1’s Precompiles.md

 These circuits (specialized STARKs) accelerate the rate of computation, since the tables have been pre-computed.
 After executing the precompile, SP1 reintegrates the results back into the main RISC-V execution trace.
 This is possible because precompiles can directly read/write memory.
 Finally, both the precompile trace and the main trace are bundled together into a unified STARK proof.

-We can now guarantee (assuming the precompile is written correctly) that executing our SP1 program yields the expected results **with orders of magnitude fewer cycles spent building tables and constraints**.
+We can now guarantee (assuming the precompile is written correctly) that executing our SP1 program produces the expected results **with orders of magnitude fewer cycles spent building tables and constraints**.

 SP1 gives you total freedom over what to precompile and what to run dynamically.